ThongSheng/Multivariate-Visualization-Tool/README.md

 1. Download "tab1example.png".
 2. In your R working directory, open a new folder named "www" and place the "tab1example.png" in it.
 3. Download all the files (app.R, server.R, ui.R) and run it on your local Rstudio app.
-4. To render the plots, some packages have to be installed and loaded.
-These packages should already be included in the shiny code, but just in case it's not working, following are the packages required:
+4. To render the plots, the following packages have to be installed and loaded.
+These packages should already be included in the shiny code, but in case it doesn't work, following are the packages required:
   - ***ggplot2:*** Violin plot
   - ***andrews:*** Andrew's Curve
   - ***treemap:*** Treemap